StitchNet: Composing Neural Networks from Pre-Trained Fragments

 \subsection{Dataset}

-The dataset used to evaluate StitchNets in this paper is the ``Dogs vs. Cats'' dataset~\cite{kaggle}.
-This dataset includes 25,000 training images of dogs and cats and we use an 80:20 train:test split.
+The dataset used to evaluate StitchNet in the first batch of experiments is the ``Dogs vs. Cats'' dataset~\cite{kaggle}.
+This dataset includes 25,000 training images of dogs and cats, and we use an 80:20 train:test split.
 We map ImageNet-1K class labels into cat and dog labels (class IDs 281-285 and 151-250, respectively).
 To form the target dataset $\bD$ for use in the stitching process of Algorithm~\ref{alg:stitchnet}, we randomly select $M$ samples from the training set as the target dataset $\bD$.
-We choose this task because it is characteristic of the type of task for which StitchNets would be used: a user needs a custom classifier for a particular task and desired set of classes, but any general neural network problem formulation can also be used.
+We choose this task as it is characteristic of the type of task where StitchNet would be used: a user needs a custom classifier for a particular task and desired set of classes, but any general neural network problem formulation can also be used.